What you need to know

 The Academic Calendar for Spring 2021 has been approved by the Chair of the Faculty.
 This calendar was developed by the Office of the Vice Chancellor, the Registrar, and the Academic Policy and Regulations Team (APART) after consultation with key students, staff, and faculty.
 Read the notice on MIT Now.

-While the majority of teaching will be virtual, there will be instruction available to students who live on campus.
+While the majority of teaching will be virtual, there will be in-person instruction available to students who live on campus, seniors with approved access, and graduate students who are in Covid Pass.

 The spring Subject Listing & Schedule is now available.
 Subjects with an in-person component will list a classroom.
 Virtual subjects and sections will be listed as virtual.
 For subjects that are being held on campus, but in-person attendance is not required, the description will contain a note to that effect.